rishabhc32/zapcircle/content/posts/shape-detector.md

 ```
 Model weights and class_name file(file which tells class name corresponding to index) are loaded when the _Root_ vue component is mounted. `Vue.prototype.$model` and `Vue.prototype.$classArray` are set so that they can be directly use in other components with `this.$model` and `this.$classArray`.

+Loading model weights when _'Root'_ vue component in mounted, results in slow loading of the web page and long wait before First Meaningful Paint.
+This can be avoided by loading them after all components have been rendered, but I am too lazy to change the code once it has been written.

 #### The Canvas component
 This is the component where most of the frontend logic lies.
 The canvas size is set to `300x300` pixels.